|

 Frequently asked questions about Gili Trawangan

-Is it worth going to Gili Trawangan?
+Is it worth visiting Gili Trawangan?

 Yes, definitely, if you’re looking for somewhere you can relax during the day and enjoy the evenings.
 The beaches are better than many in Bali and the car-free environment gives this island a uniquely peaceful atmosphere.